The Special Collections Library duplicates materials from its collections for patrons for private study, scholarship, or

-While the University of Michigan owns the objects in our collections, we do not own copyright to these materials (except where it has been explicitly transferred to the University).
+While the University of Michigan owns the objects in our collections, it does not hold copyright to these materials unless copyright has been explicitly transferred to the university.

 Our staff can provide each registered user with up to 100 numbered pages or 2 archival folders from our materials per calendar month (exceptions negotiable).
-We reserve the right to impose total limits on user duplication requests if fulfillment encroaches on effective and equitable service to other users.
-Delivery of straight-forward requests for reference-quality images typically takes about two weeks from the date of request submission.
-Requests for publication-quality images or other complicated requests require more than two weeks for fulfillment, and our staff will be able to update you on the status of such requests once processing has begun.
+We may not fulfill duplication requests, if fulfillment encroaches on effective and equitable service to other users.
+Delivery of straight-forward requests for basic-quality images typically takes about two weeks from the date of request submission.
+Requests for high-quality images or other complicated requests require more than two weeks for fulfillment, and our staff will be able to update you on the status of such requests once processing has begun.

 Requests for any type of duplication are evaluated by staff and approved based on material format, physical condition and any applicable restrictions.